yiemwa123/info2300final/documents/design-journey.md

 5. This should take you to a confirmation page

 How to view all tags at once:
-1. You will see all the tags on the form page
+1. Go to the form page
-2. When you perform a search the tags will also show up
+2. All tags are listed at the top
+3. Perform a search
+4. Tags will also be listed at the top

 How to add a tag to an existing image:
 1. Click on the image for which you would like to add a tag